hmnaik/tagCalibration/README.md

 ## Best Practices

+For detailed best practices and tips, see the individual guide documents.

 ### For Calibration:
 ✅ Use rigid, flat checkerboard
 ✅ Collect 20-30 images
 ✅ Vary angles and distances
 ✅ Cover entire camera view
 ✅ Measure square size accurately

+**See [CALIBRATION_GUIDE.md](CALIBRATION_GUIDE.md) for detailed calibration best practices.**

 ### For Tracking:
 ✅ Calibrate camera first